seandenigris/XML-Parser/repository/XML-Parser.package/XMLNamespaceScope.class/README.md

 A namespace scope is a possibly empty set of mappings from namespace prefixes to URIs and an optional default namespace URI to be used for unprefixed elements.
-Scopes can be created from other scopes by sending #enclosingScope: to the class with the other scope as the argument; the new scope will inherit the mappings from the parent.
+Scopes can be created from other scopes by copying.